Help us protect Louisiana's children. Call 1-855-4LA-KIDS (1-855-452-5437) toll-free, 24 hours a day, seven days a week.

 • Families are more invested in plans they help create.

-• A solution a family generates with a team is more likely to fit that family because the solution will respond to the family's unique strengths and needs.
+• Solutions generated with a team are more likely to address the family's unique strengths and needs.

-• Supports like family and friends can be just as beneficial and necessary as professional and institutional supports.
+• Support from family and friends can be just as beneficial and necessary as professional and institutional support.

-• Family and friends provide love and caring in a way no formal helping system can.
+• Family and friends provide love and caring in a way no formal system can.

-• When you bring together a number of caring people during a family team meeting, you obtain energy which fuels the engine of change.
+• When you bring together caring people during a family team meeting, the energy fuels the engine of change.

 View this site in another language: